-This is a new and exciting GCSE course from AQA with a very strong practical element on a weekly basis, enabling students to investigate a wide variety of nutritional and health issues.
+This is an exciting GCSE course from AQA with a very strong practical element on a weekly basis, enabling students to investigate a wide variety of nutritional and health issues.
 During the course we build upon the work we have completed in Upper 4 and investigate the relationship between nutrition, food choice, diet and health.
 We aim to equip students with a range of life skills including organisation, management and practical skills, problem solving and decision making, all in the context of a relaxed and fun environment.
-If you enjoy Food and Nutrition you'll love this!

-This exciting new GCSE course is the perfect follow-on from Upper 4.
-This course has the added bonus of having a non-exam assessment known as an NEA, which accounts for 50% of the total mark.
+This course has the added bonus of having a Non-Exam Assessment known as an NEA which accounts for 50% of the total mark.

-Subject content
+Subject content:

-- 1. Food, Nutrition and Health
+- 1. Food, nutrition and health

-- 2. Food Science
+- 2. Food science

-- 3. Food Safety
+- 3. Food safety

-- 4. Food Choice
+- 4. Food choice

-- 5. Food Provenance
+- 5. Food provenance